signum-network/CIPs/SIP/sip-account-profiles.md

 > Please review this part and comment here - I (ohager) thought it might be interesting to add these types

-An account MUST be categorized using a three letter code.
+An account CAN be categorized using a three letter code.
 Following pre-defined codes are suggested:

 - Business Account: `biz`
 - Automated Account*: `bot`
 - Human Account: `hum`
 - Centralized Exchange Account: `cex`
 - Decentralized Exchange Account: `dex`
-- Untyped/Undefined: `000`

 > * Smart Contracts cannot have additional Account Info, due to lack of signing keys - but it might be possible to use this SRC for an SCs description field also.